Skip to content

 Netherlands

-Callen-Lenz, a British SME, was awarded a £4.996 million contract for the Nyan one-way effector drone on 2 March 2026, the only system of its type on the UK Military Aircraft Register; the contract sits within a broader £140 million rapid investment tranche from the UKDI programme, covering 20 British SMEs, 11 micro-SMEs, and two academic institutions.
+Callen-Lenz, a British SME, won a £4.996 million contract for the Nyan one-way effector drone on 2 March 2026.
+Nyan is the only system of its type on the UK Military Aircraft Register.
+The contract sits within a broader £140 million UKDI tranche covering 20 SMEs, 11 micro-SMEs, and 2 academic institutions.

 Sources:Naval News